-2. dSource Configuration step: Name your dSource here.
+Name your dSource here.
 By default, the dSource name mirrors the name of the source, but it can be modified.
 Choose the Target Group within the engine to which the new dSource will be added.
 Add Notes, and a Tag Key and Tag Value pair, if needed.
+You must also configure any necessary settings required, based on the source.